TropinAlexey/soundcloud-gopeed-button/README.md

 ## Installation

-The extension is not published to the Chrome Web Store.
+The extension is published to the Chrome Web Store.
 Install it manually:

-1. Download or clone this repository
-2. Open `chrome://extensions` in Chrome
-3. Enable **Developer mode** (top right toggle)
-4. Click **Load unpacked** → select the `soundcloud-gopeed-button` folder
+[SoundCloud → Gopeed chrome extension]https://chromewebstore.google.com/detail/dibaaanimijeognedjonhifkigceppbh

 ## How it works